STUDENT CONDUCT PROCEDURE

 c.
 Committee Discretion: The Student Misconduct Committee may, at its discretion, impose a lesser penalty in consideration of the nature and severity of the misconduct, mitigating circumstances, or patterns of repetition.

-3.4.5.5 Fifth Incident
+3.4.5.5 Fifth incident

 b.
 Maximum Penalty: Permanent dismissal from the University, reflected on the transcript as a “W” grade for all Courses taken during the Semester during which the suspension occurred.